Local government action

 - block rat-runs for motor vehicles, but keep as a pedestrian and cycling throughway - i.e. filtered permeability

-- make streets made one-way for motor vehicles (but still two-way for bicycles)
+- make streets one-way for motor vehicles (but still two-way for bicycles)

-- traffic calming e.g. chicanes and bottleneck from reducing two lanes to a single lane for motor vehicles (without impeding cycling)
+- use traffic calming e.g. chicanes and bottleneck to reduce two lanes to a single lane for motor vehicles (without impeding cycling).

 Public transport